 "One study of children showed that fifteen months of intense music training induced structural changes in the primary auditory and primary motor areas.
 These structural changes were associated with improved auditory and motor skills, respectively.
 Other studies show children who are musically trained, compared with non-trained children, have a better vocabulary in their native language and a greater reading ability.
 Pre-sumably [sic], they would be better at learning other languages."

-So why not broaden your horizons... order a bottle of Total Balance and Neuro-Natural General and either pick up an instrument and play your favorite tune or learn a new language of your choice.
+So why not broaden your horizons... order a bottle of Total Balance and either pick up an instrument and play your favorite tune or learn a new language of your choice.
 Better still, why not visit a country where the language is predominantly spoken to immerse yourself in the whole cultural experience... from the music to forming new friendships.